Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Experiments

 \textbf{Composability (\textit{CT-ORG, Skeleton group})} $\,$ We further evaluated \modelname{}'s capability for compositional organ visualization.
-By selectively rendering Gaussians corresponding to specific anatomical classes (\eg, lungs, liver, bones) based on the input segmentation mask, \modelname{} enables interactive exploration of individual or combined structures.
-On the CT-ORG dataset, incorporating semantic labels in 6DGS significantly increases the training time (1528.7s vs. 5146.0s). \modelname{} maintains comparable performance, demonstrating its composability without reprocessing the volume (\ie, 0.0s additional preparation time).
-Fine-tuning also improves results (SSIM: 0.944, PSNR: 30.74, LPIPS: 0.061) with the preparation time only 140.1 seconds.
+By selectively rendering Gaussians corresponding to specific anatomical classes (\eg, lungs, liver, bones) based on the segmentation mask, \modelname{} enables interactive exploration of individual or combined structures with zero additional preparation time (0.0s).
+This is a fundamental advantage over 6DGS: incorporating semantic labels into 6DGS requires a full separate per-scan optimization pass, inflating preparation time from 1528.7s to 5146.0s. \modelname{} achieves SSIM of 0.925, PSNR of 26.10, and LPIPS of 0.070 without any reprocessing, and fine-tuning further improves results to SSIM of 0.944, PSNR of 30.74, and LPIPS of 0.061 with only 140.1 seconds of preparation.

-\textbf{Analysis} $\,$ Across all conditions, \modelname{} consistently delivers rendering quality comparable or better than the 6DGS baseline, with preparation times reduced by orders of magnitude.
-The higher number of Gaussian points in \modelname{} (\eg, 343,058 for TotalSegmentator) reflects its dense parameter prediction strategy.
-This ensures comprehensive coverage of complex anatomies, resulting in lower FPS (245.2-423.8) compared to 6DGS (385.5–697.5), yet remains far sufficient for real-time clinical applications.
-Fine-tuning leverages \modelname{}’s robust initialization, achieving state-of-the-art quality with minimal additional computation.
-While AGP enhances 6DGS performance by incorporating anatomical priors, it cannot match \modelname{}’s feed-forward efficiency, requiring extensive per-case optimization.
-These results underscore the transformative potential of \modelname{} for clinical workflows.
+Across all conditions, \modelname{} consistently delivers rendering quality comparable to or better than per-scan optimized 6DGS, with preparation times reduced by two to three orders of magnitude.
+The dense Gaussian prediction strategy results in a higher point count and consequently lower FPS for \modelname{} (245.2--328.6 without fine-tuning; up to 423.8 with fine-tuning) compared to 6DGS (602.0--697.5), yet all values \textbf{far exceed} the threshold for real-time clinical interaction.
+Fine-tuning leverages \modelname{}’s robust initialization to achieve state-of-the-art quality with minimal additional computation.